 Unlike smaller CoCs that can help more directly with data collection, the TX BoS CoC depends on communities to volunteer to participate in the Housing Inventory and Point-in-Time counts in order to obtain data.
 We can only offer data each year for communities that choose to participate.

-To view this year’s and previous year’s AHARs, please visit HUD Exchange.
+To view more information about the LSA, please visit HUD Exchange.

 HUD has established a set of selection criteria to use in awarding CoC funding that requires CoCs to report to HUD their system-level performance.
 The intent of these selection criteria is to encourage CoCs, in coordination with ESG Program recipients and all other homeless assistance stakeholders in the community, to regularly measure their progress in meeting the needs of people experiencing homelessness in their community and to report this progress to HUD.